koxudaxi/datamodel-code-generator/docs/index.md

 ```
 </details>

-## Which project uses it?
+## Projects that use datamodel-code-generator
-These OSS use datamodel-code-generator to generate many models.
-We can learn about use-cases from these projects.
+These OSS projects use datamodel-code-generator to generate many models.
+See the following linked repositories for real world examples and inspiration.
 - [Netflix/consoleme](https://github.com/Netflix/consoleme)
   - *[How do I generate models from the Swagger specification?](https://github.com/Netflix/consoleme/blob/master/docs/gitbook/faq.md#how-do-i-generate-models-from-the-swagger-specification)*
 - [DataDog/integrations-core](https://github.com/DataDog/integrations-core)